zohaibshahzadTO/Super-Mario-Bros.-Memory-Game/README.md

 Now we have 12 cards, but how do we display them?
 First, we’ll grab the element we said would be the root for the entire app – the div with an id of game.
 We’ll create a new section element, give it the grid class, and append it to the DOM inside our game root div.

 If you take a look at the script.js file at this commit, you'll see that all we did was add a section to the DOM.

+Now we want to get the images to display on the front end.
+We’ll loop through each item in cardsArray with forEach(), create a new card div for each object, and set the data-name attribute and background-image style property of the div.
+We will then append that div to the grid.
+This will give us 12 divs in total.